-One in three women currently use contraception in Tanzania (2010).
-This contraceptive prevalence rate (CPR) improved from 20% to 34% from the prior Demographic and Health Survey (DHS) in 2004.
+About one in three women currently use contraception in Tanzania (2015-16).
+While the contraceptive prevalence rate (CPR) improved significantly from 20% to 34% between the 2004 and 2010 Demographic and Health Surveys (DHS), progress has slowed in recent years.
+The most recentlyavailable data show that contraceptive use of all methods has increased 4% in the last five years, to 38%.
+Modern CPR (mCPR) grew from 27% to 32% between 2010 and 2015.
 However, as shown in Figure 1, there is large variation in contraceptive access geographically and across population sub-groups and nationwide, one in four currently married women have an unmet need for family planning.